 2. Differential Analysers

 The differential analyser was invented by two engineers, Vannevar Bush and Harold Hazen, during the early 1930s.
 It was designed to solve complex differential equations.
-This technology makes use of mechanical arrangements to process the data and compute its solution.
-The differential analogue computers, however, have gone outdated today.
-But, they played a keen role in establishing a reliable foundation for the development of the technologies we utilize in today’s world.
+This technology makes use of mechanical arrangements to process the data and compute the solution.
+The differential analogue computers; however, have gone outdated today, but they played a key role in establishing a reliable foundation for the development of the technologies we utilize in today’s world.

 3. Castle Clock

-The castle clock is an 11 feet long antique clock, that employed some of the complex concepts of mechanical engineering for its operation.
-Other than displaying the time, it was also able to perform other functions such as showcasing solar and lunar orbits etc. Invented by Ismail al-Jazari, castle clock is one of the greatest inventions of all times.
-It was constructed during the first decade of the 13th century (around 1206).
-Hence, it is the oldest analogue computer known to us.
+The castle clock is an 11 feet high antique clock, that employed some of the complex concepts of mechanical engineering for its operation.
+Other than displaying the time, it was also able to perform other functions such as showcasing solar and lunar orbits, etc. Invented by Ismail al-Jazari, the castle clock is one of the greatest inventions of all times.
+It was built during the first decade of the 13th century (around 1206).
+Hence, it is considered the oldest analogue computer that is known to us.

 4. Electronic Analogue Computers

 Earlier, electronic analogue computers were dependent on huge vacuum tubes for their operations.
 These tubes were bulky and required a lot of maintenance.
 However, modern electronic analogue computers use a network of electronic components, such as resistors, capacitors, inductors, transistors, etc. The electrical signal flowing through this network or circuit experiences variations in amplitude, frequency, phase, and other related properties.
 This change is used accordingly to generate the required result.
 Various examples of electronic analogue computers include spectrometer, oscilloscope, etc.

 5. Mechanical Analogue Computers